GluuFederation/docs-ce-prod/3.1.0/source/api-guide/uma-api.md

         <tr>
             <th>body</th>
             <td>true</td>
-            <td>The identifier for a resource set to which this client is seeking access.
-The identifier MUST correspond to a resource set that was previously registered.</td>
+            <td>The identifier for a resource to which this client is seeking access.
+The identifier MUST correspond to a resource that was previously registered.</td>
             <td><a href="#UmaPermission">UmaPermission</a></td>
         </tr>
     </table>